-Additionally, we suggest discussing how effectively your team members spend their time.
+Additionally, we discuss how effectively our team members spend their time.
 In our team, developers and managers track their time on Toggl.
 They do it for every task they are working on.
 Then we send detailed reports to our clients.
 Basing on Toggl stats we can measure if we use our resources efficiently.

-We believe, that the honest retro is one of the most important parts of product development.
+We believe, that honest retro is one of the most important parts of product development.

 In this post, we shared the usual approach that allows a product development team to stay transparent with clients.
 The key points of this process are: